 So, my father was born in London, and it seems his mother was, too.
 I'm not sure about his father's birthplace.
 But what is certain, is that my grandfather did settle in Scotland.
-First, in Glasgow, where he managed the Empire Theatre for many years, and became quite good friends with many Scottish performers.
+First, in Glasgow, where he managed the Empire Theatre for many years, and became quite good friends with many well-known Scottish performers such as Harry Lauder.
+The Empire, I understand, was torn down decades ago.
 My Aunt Ann was born in Glasgow.
 Later in life, my grandfather retired to St. Andrews, where he bought a hotel/pub, The Links.
 I visited the place, very briefly, in 1975.
 It was still there, then.

 My family name, Leslie, is definitely one of my family names, but not, actually, the surname of either my father or grandfather.
 What happened, was that shortly after my father was born, World War I started (for England, that was 1914).
 That made everything German very unpopular.
 But the UK has something called "deed-poll", a way to legally change your family name (and apparently, that of your children automatically as well).
 Bernard Alexander Rohmann was thenceforth Bernard Alexander Leslie.
 Which I'm sure was helpful, while he fought WWI in the British Cavalry.
 And came home alive.